A: Yes. Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

 A: Individual coaching sessions (instead of group) may be the right fit for an older reader at this point in time.
 We have coaches who can cater the content and coaching to help older readers gain the skills and confidence they need.

-A: When you enroll, there is an At-Home Assessment available on your account dashboard that you can use to gauge the appropriate grade level for your child.
+A: When you enroll, there is a Placement Assessment that you can work through with your child on our website that helps us determine the appropriate grade level for your child.
 Coaches will be continually monitoring and assessing readers to ensure they are at an appropriate level with a group that makes sense.

 A: Savvy is intended to be a standalone program where children are fully engaged by a coach during a fast and fun 25 minute session.
 Most parents will not need to be involved.
 Of course we hope you read with your child consistently on your own, but Savvy’s curriculum is standalone.